University of Miami Business School: Undergraduate program

 As of 2022, Academic Ranking of World Universities ranks Miami Herbert Business School the 25th-best university in the world for business administration.
-In 2023, Bloomberg Businessweek ranked Miami Herbert Business School the 58th-best undergraduate business school in the nation.
+As of 2025, Bloomberg Businessweek ranked Miami Herbert Business School the 49th-best business school in the nation.
 As of 2022, Poets and Quants ranks Miami Herbert Business School 30th-best nationally and the best in Florida.
 As of its 2023 rankings, the collegiate ranking company Niche ranks Miami Herbert Business School's accounting and finance programs 14th-best in the nation.

 Graduate program

-As of 2025, Miami Herbert's MBA program is ranked as the 50th-best in the nation by U.S. News & World Report.
+As of 2026, Miami Herbert's graduate program is ranked at 39 on the Best Business School list by U.S. News & World Report, tied with BYU Marriot, UoF Warrington, and UoU David Eccles.
 In 2022, the program was ranked as 52nd-best nationally by Poets & Quants.
 In 2021, Financial Times ranked the school's MBA program the 93rd-best MBA program in the world.
 Also in 2021, The Economist ranked the Miami Herbert School MBA program the 77th-best MBA program in the world and 34th-best in the nation.
 In 2021, The Economist ranked Miami Herbert's MBA faculty the eighth-best MBA faculty in the world.